Asymptotics of the graph Laplace operator near an isolated singularity: Introduction

+Note that the definition of 'locally angularly conformal metrics' is new, and it means that we modify the original Riemannian metric by a conformal factor which is a function of the direction or angle only, and not of the radius, see Definition \ref{def:locally angularly conformal}.
+In this case we rightly call it an \textit{angular conformal factor}.
 The following theorem states that the only way we can have a \textit{controlled curvature blow up} (cf. Definition \ref{def:controlled-blow-up of curvature}) in this case is when the angular conformal factor is\textit{ constant}.
 Denote by $\Pi\subset T_y\widetilde M$ a two-plane and $K_g(y,\Pi)$ its sectional curvature.

-\begin{theorem}[\textbf{Locally angularly conformal metrics and controlled blow–up of curvature}] Let $g$ be a locally angularly conformal metric to $\tilde{g}$.
+\begin{theorem}[\textbf{Locally angularly conformal metrics and controlled blow–up of curvature}] Let $g$ be a locally angularly conformal metric to $\tilde{g}$ with angular conformal factor $\Psi_1\in \cC^2(U_x\widetilde{M})$ .
 For $0<s<\varepsilon<R$ set the curvature function (cf. Definition \ref{def:curvature function})